 Before training at Le Cordon Bleu in London, where his acclaimed restaurants are located, Ottolenghi’s spent his youth in Israel.
 After he served in the Israel Defense Forces, he studied philosophy and comparative literature.
 In 1997 he moved to London where he began toying with a passion.

-Ottolenghi’s is of German and Italian decent, where food was the pillar for the family.
+Ottolenghi’s is of German and Italian descent, where food was the pillar for the family.
 From meals cooked by his grandmother in his own private Italy, in the middle of a Tel Aviv suburb, to drinking imported Italian espresso, he learned at an early age how to appreciate food.
 I am sure this love provoked the career change in London.

 Even though Ottolenghi is of German and Italian, his Israel roots are evident throughout the book as the dishes are heavily influenced using exotic spices that are familiar within Israel.
-He plays with using everyday vegetables along side grains, to create healthy and satisfying recipes; there is something for everyone in this book.
-The lay-out is not only gorgeous to look at but each ingredient is a chapter, making it easy to fulfill your desires.
+He plays with using everyday vegetables alongside grains, to create healthy and satisfying recipes; there is something for everyone in this book.
+The layout is not only gorgeous to look at but each ingredient is a chapter, making it easy to fulfill your desires.
 Craving mushrooms, flip over to that chapter.
 I found each recipe is easy to follow as well as easy to make at home.
-I never have had a problem finding the ingredients at my everyday market, and am hoping you don’t as well.
+I have never had a problem finding the ingredients at my everyday market, and am hoping you don’t as well.

 Recipe: Butternut Squash Stew

-*inspired by Yotam Ottolenghi’s chick pea stew
+*inspired by Yotam Ottolenghi’s chickpea stew

-- 1 1/2 lb butternut squash, peeled and cut into chunks
+1 1/2 lb butternut squash, peeled and cut into chunks

-- 1 yellow onion, small dice
+1 yellow onion, small dice

-- 2 tomatoes, chopped, keep the skin and seeds
+2 tomatoes, chopped, keep the skin and seeds

-- 2 cans (14 oz each) chick peas
+2 cans (14 oz each) chickpeas

-- 2 tablespoons olive oil
+2 tablespoons olive oil

-- 3 tablespoons madras curry powder
+3 tablespoons Madras curry powder

-- 2 cups vegetable stock
+2 cups vegetable stock

-- 1 1/2 teaspoons kosher salt
+1 1/2 teaspoons kosher salt

-- 1 teaspoon pepper
+1 teaspoon pepper

-- 3 cups spinach, washed and dried
+3 cups spinach, washed and dried

-- In a large dutch oven heat the olive oil over low heat.
+In a large dutch oven heat the olive oil over low heat.

-- Add the onion, stir, and cook until soft; about 7 minutes.
+Add the onion, stir, and cook until soft; about 7 minutes.

-- Add the butternut squash, stir, and cook for 15 minutes.
+Add the butternut squash, stir, and cook for 15 minutes.

-- Stir in the curry powder, salt and pepper.
+Stir in the curry powder, salt, and pepper.

-- Add the tomatoes, vegetable stock and chick peas, stir, and cook for 20 minutes.
+Add the tomatoes, vegetable stock, and chickpeas, stir and cook for 20 minutes.

-- You want the spinach slightly wilted and still very green.
+You want the spinach slightly wilted and still very green.